mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 - My dropdown component has a button that renders a
   {% raw %}`{{@title}}`{% endraw %}.
 In React, this would be the `props.title`.
 - Then I have a `<div>` that will receive {% raw %}`{{yield}}`{% endraw %}.
 This was a new keyword for me as well.
-This was a new keyword for me as well.
 The yield acts like a placeholder, and if I use `<Dropdown>` in another component, which is the case in the _header.bhs_, what I pass within the open and closing tags of my component will be rendered in the place of{% raw %}`{{yield}}`{% endraw %}.
 The equivalent of this in React would be the “children” property.
 - In here
   {% raw %}`class='dropdown-button {{if this.open "focus"}}'`{% endraw %}, I’m
   dynamically changing the button class name so that when the open variable is